 - A roadside emergency kit – or make sure your rental car has one.

 - What’s a road trip without beef jerky – this is my favorite and it’s organic!

 - Rain and wind coat

-- I took a my Canon DLSR with me but I have since switched to the Sony Mirrorless system.
+- I took my Canon DSLR with me but I have since switched to the Sony Mirrorless system.
 I recommend taking your best camera and lenses

 - GoPro to mount on your car or kayak for those adventurous moments.

 - Light, Sturdy Tripod for travel

 - Make sure you have a phone plan that allows data along the route.
 It will help with the navigation.

 - Load up that SmartPhone with the following apps: Google Maps, Booking.com, Airbnb, Instagram, and Snapseed photo editing

 - Phone holder for your dashboard or window